 Need to find a burglar who broke into your home and made off with $1,600 of your electronics?
 There's an app for that.

-The burglary victims, a couple who lives in the 2500 block of Southport Way, called Medford police the morning of May 17.
+Scott and Sharon Kohlmeier, who live in the 2500 block of Southport Way — off of Tahitian Avenue in northeast Medford — called Medford police the morning of May 17.
 They reported they had gone to sleep at 9 p.m.
-May 16 and woke up at 4:30 a.m.
-They had left a glass sliding door on the rear of the house open to allow for better air circulation, police said.
+May 16 and woke up at 4:30 a.m. to discover the property gone.
+They had left a glass sliding door at the rear of the house open to allow for better air circulation, police said.

 "They wanted the cat to be able to come and go during the night, too," Lt.
 Mike Budreau said.